 Bachelor of Science (B.S.)Program Website

 Healthcare is one of the largest industries in the United States.
-WVU Tech offers one of the only HSA undergraduate programs in the state.
+WVU Tech offers one of the only Health Service Administration (HSA) undergraduate programs in the state.
 Our program is designed to develop healthcare leaders with strong communication and critical thinking skills who are committed to delivering effective public health services.

-The HSA program is an interdisciplinary program that includes courses in health administration, business management, sociology, political science and economics.
-Students may opt to minor, or even double major, in any of these complementary academic programs.
+The HSA program is an interdisciplinary program that includes courses in health administration, insurance, strategic planning, business management, sociology, political science and economics.
+Students may opt to minor, or even double major, in several of these complementary academic programs.

-As part of the program, our students are required to complete a 300-contact hour practicum, which enables them to gain practical, hands-on experience in the healthcare industry.
+As part of the program, our students are required to complete a 240-contact hour practicum, which enables them to gain practical, hands-on experience in the healthcare industry.

 Graduates in the HSA program are candidates for entry-level

 positions in practically all areas of healthcare administration, including